Museum of Cham Sculpture

 cham museum

 The Museum of Cham Sculpture presents sculptural and art relics of the ancient Cham Kingdom from thousands of years ago.
 Come to Cham Museum to broaden your historical knowledge in a way that no book could.
 Located at the corner of Bach Dang and Trung Nu Vuong streets, on the bank of the Han River, the Museum of Cham Sculpture is currently the largest Cham museum in the country, the pride of the residents of the coastal city.
-It is one of the many must-visit tourist attractions when coming to Da Nang.
+It is one of the many must-visit tourist attractions when coming to Da Nang with DMC for Vietnam.

 Where is the Cham Museum in Vietnam?